Who am I?

 So I am my thoughts, principles, experiences, and my way of acting and decision making.
 What defines me are the ideals I exhibit in my life.
 So that is who "I am", but another interesting thing about me is that I am made up of a bunch of smaller components - my heart, my lungs, my brain, etc. all working together to power up my body and make me "me".
 Let's extend that idea even further, shall we?

-Some people try to give their life meaning by immortalizing themselves in fame - and I’m selfish and want to do that too.
+Some people try to give their life meaning by immortalizing themselves in fame - and I'm selfish and want to do that too.
 But deep down inside me, I know fame is temporary.
 We all know who Newton was, we know Edison created the bulb.
 But do you know who discovered fire?
 Who made the first wheel?
-Eventually even Newton will be forgotten when we have greater discoveries and the laws of physics become as fundamental to us as we see fire and “the wheel” now.
+Eventually, even Newton will be forgotten when we have greater discoveries and the laws of physics become as fundamental to us as we see fire and "the wheel" now.
 Similarly, no fame will last me forever.

 Anywho, this has been my core philosophy since ~16-17.

-Even more important than the impact you have on civilization directly, is your legacy.
+Even more important than the impact you have on civilization directly is your legacy.

 If collective contribution is our purpose - leaving a legacy via our influence on others — then what's a greater influence than bringing in kids to society?

-Having kids is important, they are an extension of you and they carry your legacy the strongest.
+Having kids is important; they are an extension of you and they carry your legacy the strongest.
 They learn from your way of living.
 They take in the good, and remove the ideologies that are stale.

 I am a result of the way my Mom, Dad, and my brother's influence shaped me — and I intend to pass that torch forth.